 Trust, support and giving people a chance is a philosophy which informs John’s personal life too, as he described how he and his wife have become adoptive parents and fostered more than 80 children – and even saved their local primary from going under.

-So what’s next for a company soon to mark its 150th anniversary in business?
+So what’s next for a company ?
 Well – quite a lot so it seems.
 With shops already in more than 800 locations, there are 100 more shops due to open in the next six months, new deals with Tesco and Sainsbury’s, not to mention a new venture into mobile phones, it seems they won’t be hanging their boots up anytime soon.